 The overall time commitment needed to complete a distance learning course is usually comparable to the time and work involved in successfully completing a classroom-based course.
 Distance learning requires students to be self-disciplined, well organized, and have strong time management skills in order to be successful.
+Take the UD Online Orientation to learn more about being a student in an online course.

 Academically, UD Online classes are identical to classroom-based college classes.
 Professors require research papers and projects, quizzes, exams, and other forms of participation.
 All demand time and effort from students.
 The overall time commitment needed will be comparable to the time and work involved in successfully completing a classroom-based course.